Brietta R. ClarkAssociate Dean for Faculty

 - Health Law Section Executive Committee of the Los Angeles County Bar Association (2003 - 2010, past Chair)

-- American Civil Liberties Union, Board Member & Member of Medical Legal Rights Committee (2006-2011)
+- American Civil Liberties Union of Southern California, Board Member & Member of Medical Legal Rights Committee (2006-2011)

 - HIV & AIDS Legal Services Alliance, Board Member & Member of Medical-Legal Partnership Advisory Committee (2007-2011)